If you run a company, chances are you will need electronics recycling for businesses. This Q&A can get you started.

 How does pick up work?

-Your first shipment is scheduled by our logistics team, which handles all details for you.
-We receive, assess your items, recycle, repair, re-sell and audit in accordance with the agreed solution.
-You get custom reports, settlements, statements and certificates delivered to you electronically.
+Our logistics team initially schedules your first shipment and handles all details for you.
+For example, we receive, assess your items, recycle, repair, re-sell and audit in accordance with the agreed solution.
+Then, you get custom reports, settlements, statements and certificates delivered to you electronically.

 Do you offer witnessed destruction?